Miles Nasta

 "I don’t own any furniture, so what exactly would I get?"

-Solution: I designed an interactive UI element that clearly outlined what was included with the apartment upon move-in.
+I designed an interactive UI element that clearly outlined what was included with the apartment upon move-in.
 Users could click on furniture items to see what was included vs. optional.

 Impact: This became one of the most interacted-with sections, reducing U-turns by 90% and increasing clarity.